 Known Net, The - Text by M. Alan Kazlev; additional comments by John Snead The interstellar information network and interlinked cybercosms that has grown over thousands of years from the old pre-singularity Internet and InterPlanetNet.

 Light-cone - Text by Stephen Inniss The path that light created at a single point in space and time and travelling in all directions would take through spacetime.
 The concept of a light cone is important to an understanding of causality.

-Reality Intertextualization Project - Text by Crossroads Project with mission to detect other realities; determine, if possible, what conditions are like in these realities; and to contact any intelligent beings that may live there.
+Reality Intertextualization Project - Text by ProxCenBound Project with the mission to detect other realities; determine, if possible, what conditions are like in these realities; and to contact any intelligent beings that may live there.
 In 10495, the RIP claimed to have detected indisputable evidence of intelligent life in one of these realms.
 Efforts to contact them are underway.

-Relay - Text by M. Alan Kazlev A hardware node in the Known Net which usually includes computronium servers, docks, service stations, and multiple nano- and microguage wormhole gates.
+Relay - Text by M. Alan Kazlev A hardware node in the Known Net which usually includes computronium servers, docks, service stations, and multiple nano- and microgauge wormhole gates.
 In some cases, relays may also incorporate flat-space communication systems, and catapults for transport of cargo and hard matter data storage systems.